🎉 WeArisma joins forces with NielsenIQ (NIQ) to, for the first time ever, measure the impact of Creator Marketing on sales.

 • Limited reach and scale challenges

-Micro-Influencers (10K-100K followers):
+Micro-influencers (10K-100K followers):

 • Optimal balance of reach and engagement